 Our employees are exploring new products and features on their own.
 For example, the chief medical officer, who is responsible for keeping employees healthy, wanted to use Google Hangouts to stay in contact with his team of two dozen doctors who are spread across the country.
 He tested it with his team and found it improved how they worked together.
 Now, all of the medical facilities use Hangouts as a primary method of communication.

-Real-time editing in Google Apps saves me a lot of time.
+Real-time editing in G Suite saves me a lot of time.
 When I approved the budget in the past, I received dozens of spreadsheets in different formats as email attachments.
 Now, I use a template in Google Sheets—we use the same one every quarter — and email everyone asking them to add their information.
 I can see who’s entered information, and I no longer spend hours compiling data from different documents.

 Q: When employees are comfortable and familiar with the technology they currently use, how do you encourage them to use new technologies?